Rental Rental

 Some of them are as below:

-1. To Begin with, the most important question that arises while renting a property is that what shall be the rent of the property.
+1. To Begin with, the most important question that arises while renting a property is what shall be the rent of the property.
 It is the right of every tenant to rent property at a fair and reasonable rent amount.
 The rent shall be decided according to the existing market rates in the neighborhood for similar properties.
-The cap to this of fixing rent differs in accordance with whether the property is in Urban Area or Rural Area, developing state or developed state, etc. The rent so fixed hence shall be in accordance with the Rent Control Act of various states.
+The cap to this of fixing rent differs by whether the property is in an Urban Area or Rural Area, developing state or developed state, etc. The rent so fixed hence shall be following the Rent Control Act of various states.
 If the Landlord doesn’t follow the same then the tenant shall make a Consumer Complaint against him in the Rent Courts.

 2. When renting a property the important right that a tenant has is the right to a safe house i.e., to say that before shifting into the property the tenant has the right to check whether all the safety measures are installed or not.
 He may also ask the landlord to make any repairs like any leaking pipes, or repairs of the air conditioner or the heater or generator, if any, or get the premises painted before he shifts in.
 The tenant has every right to call upon the landlord whenever he requires any repairs done.